 Micro mosaic designs are the closest to the traditional style of artwork where chips of metal, ceramic, porcelain, or stone are placed individually to create an intricate pattern.
 Thankfully, designs like our Bloom Micro Mosaic are already placed to create the look of a delicate handcrafted piece of art without the tedious process of setting each chip yourself!
 Take a look at our Villa Bianco Carrara & Thassos Micro Mosaic Tile to see how these sheets are patterned to mimic the cobbled flooring of a Roman Villa or the elegant wall art of a Grecian ruin.

 Peel and stick tiles take the ease of installing mosaic tiles to the next level!
-You can recreate the popular picket tile look by simply peeling and placing these adhesive-backed sheets of aluminum tiles like our Silver, Grey and Black Picket Peel and Stick Tile, or get the marble hexagon look with real Carrara marble!
+You can recreate the popular picket tile look by simply peeling and placing these adhesive-backed sheets of aluminum and vinyl tiles like our Silver, Grey and Black Picket Peel and Stick Tile, or get the marble hexagon look with real Carrara marble!

 Where should I use Mosaic Tile?